 - UOF partners with Silvanus Ministries to provide a computer training program and provides the school with ten refurbished laptops.
 27 students take computer training through this program.Students attending literacy classes at Silvanus Ministries get the added benefit of using the donated laptops to practice their lessons on.

-- 90 women gain an income generating skills by attending the Universal Outreach funded Pastry and Baking program in partnership with The Initiative For Female Development.
+- 90 women gain an income generating skills by attending the Universal Outreach funded Pastry and Baking program.

 - Beekeepers sell 550 gallons of honey to Liberia Pure Honey.
 Putting more money in the pockets of families in rural Liberia.